redplanetlabs/specter/README.md

   (select [(keypath k) ALL odd?] data))
 ```

-Without precompilation this code will execute significantly slower.
-But it seems like it requires precompilation because the selector path is dependent on an argument to the function.
-Specter gets around this by allowing you to precompile and bind the parameters to the selector later, like so:
+It seems difficult to precompile this path because it is dependent on an argument to the function it is within.
+Specter gets around this by allowing you to precompile a path without its parameters and bind the parameters to the selector later, like so:

 ```clojure
 (def foo-path (comp-paths keypath ALL odd?))